next-multilingual/next-multilingual/README.md

 # ![next-multilingual](./assets/next-multilingual-banner.svg)

+### 🚨 This package is no longer actively maintained 🚨

+> Due to shifts in focus and priorities, we can no longer maintain this package.
+It will not receive updates, bug fixes, or new features and may become incompatible over time.
+We recommend switching to packages that support the latest Next.js app directory.

 `next-multilingual` is an opinionated end-to-end solution for Next.js applications **✱** that requires multiple languages.

 Check out our [demo app](https://next-multilingual-example.vercel.app)!